goliao/goliao.github.io/docs/research.md

 1. **[The Price Effects of Innovative Security Design](https://www.dropbox.com/s/29qs9ktprhh4ru4/CLVProject_WP_v7.pdf?dl=0)**, joint with [Claire Celerier](https://sites.google.com/view/clairecelerier/home) and [Boris Vallee](https://www.borisvallee.com/)

-  We assess the price impact of structured retail products on equity options and dividends.
+    We assess the price impact of structured retail products on equity implied volatilities and dividends, and we devise a trading strategy that arbitrage dislocations in option prices.

-2. **[U.S. Dollar Currency Premium in Corporate Bonds]**(), joint with John Caramichael and [Gita Gopinath](https://scholar.harvard.edu/gopinath/home)
+2. **U.S. Dollar Currency Premium in Corporate Bonds** (draft pending review), joint with John Caramichael and [Gita Gopinath](https://scholar.harvard.edu/gopinath/home)

     We isolate a U.S. dollar currency premium by comparing corporate bonds issued in the dollar and the euro by firms outside the U.S. and Eurozone.

 3. **[The Hedging Channel of Exchange Rate Determination](../papers/HedgingChannelofExchangeRate_Latest.pdf)**, joint with [Tony Zhang](https://sites.google.com/view/tzhang0/home?authuser=0)